Plausible Analytics vs PostHog

 Features

-Automatic scroll depth tracking
+Automatic scroll depth tracking (1-100%)

 Google Search Console integration

-UTM and campaign tracking
+UTM campaign tracking with automatic channel grouping

 Codeless goals and revenue tracking